ajiayi-debug/tiktoktechjam/README.md

 **OCR soft hints agent**
 Made up of multiple subagents located in [agents/soft_hints.py](agents/soft_hints.py), it first detects potential data such as location, etc. Then, it utilises google_search and url_context tool to search for related content to identify (if possible) data about the user (e.g location)

 All three agents are utilised as a form of privacy investigators, meant to find dangerous information that can be detected from uploading their media and/or their social media platforms.
 They act as a red-teamer to try and attack then INFORM the users about their liabilities.

+For agent trace, check out [findings.txt](findings.txt) (only available when you run on your device as its .gitignored)

 ### Frontend Final Output